 Potential Lasting Benefits

 Why put yourself through the hand-wringing that decisions like this involve?
-Marzano-Lesnevich writes in her memoir, "The silence my parents kept may have allowed more children to be hurt."
+For some, the unpredictability of what relationships might get harmed, or the right that strangers might suddenly feel to ask about your personal business, might lead to some regrets.
+Other authors feel like the impact they've had, such as on survivors of similar challenges to the one described, make publication worth it.
+Marzano-Lesnevich writes of another impact in her memoir: "The silence my parents kept may have allowed more children to be hurt."
 And, in fact, she learned after publishing her work of at least one other abuse victim, a cousin.

 Some of the people you run the review gauntlet with might also come to some new understandings.
 Karr shares in The Art of Memoir how her mother calls herself an “asshole” after flying to visit and to read about her behavior in The Liar’s Club, and how, “Ultimately, she said something that rattled me to my core: ‘I didn’t know you felt this way.’ ”

 The ripping-off-the-ancestral-band-aid approach appears to help some family directly too.
 For instance, there’s a telling scene with Marzano-Lesnevich’s mother in The Fact Of A Body where they discuss the author’s search for the burial place of an infant sister the parents whose death for medical reasons they chose to never discuss.
 Her father initially responded to the ask for cemetery details.
 But later in this scene at a café, her mother shares through tears, "At least now there will be a record she existed."
 Or, as Karr notes of her family, after a hometown reading of her work, “Something about having all the bad news out in open air freed us even more.”

 To receive my brief Scoops4Scribes shares on the writing life, style matters, and writing hacks, click here.